Your home must be debt-free to qualify.

 FALSE.
 Although there will be a financial assessment to determine whether a reverse mortgage borrower can pay the taxes and homeowner's insurance on their home, you can still obtain a Reverse Mortgage.
 Your credit score does not have to be perfect, and a minimum credit score is not required.
 But there are certain parameters required in order to pass the financial assessment.

-You can only do a reverse mortgage one time on your property.
+You can only do a reverse mortgage on your property one time.

 FALSE.
 As long as there is equity in your home, you can do a reverse mortgage again and again, but you must wait 12 months between the refinances.
 There is a 5-5 rule that applies to HECM refinances.
-The new loan must also be a benefit to the borrower.
-The increase in the Principal Limit of the loan must be equal to or more than five times the closing costs and proceeds equal to or more than 5% of what is being refinanced.
+The increase in the Principal Limit of the loan must be equal to or more than five times the closing costs and the proceeds equal to or more than 5% of what is being refinanced.
+The new loan must be a benefit to the borrower.

 Bankruptcy, foreclosure, and judgments prevent you from obtaining a Reverse Mortgage.

 FALSE.
-Borrowers who are currently in bankruptcy or foreclosure may be able to secure a Reverse Mortgage.
+Borrowers who are currently in chapter 13 bankruptcy may be able to secure a Reverse Mortgage.
 Your bankruptcy trustee may give you permission for the Reverse Mortgage to go forward.
 But you must show you've been on time with your bankruptcy payments for 12 months.
 You will have to obtain approval from the court to go forward with the reverse mortgage.
+Judgments will have to be paid in full at closing.
+If there is equity in your home and enough time, you may be able to avoid foreclosure with a reverse mortgage.
+It is important that you consult your attorney for information.